SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 ---
-seoDescription: "Enhance transparency and inclusivity by recording summaries of Sprint Reviews, providing stakeholders with clear updates and fostering community engagement."
+seoDescription: Enhance transparency and inclusivity by recording summaries of Sprint Reviews, providing stakeholders with clear updates and fostering community engagement.
 type: rule
 title: Do you record a summary of Sprint Reviews for the stakeholders?
 uri: summary-recording-sprint-reviews